If you're imaging Palau as a paradise island with pristine beaches and coral reefs within meters from shores, you'll be disappointed.

 W H A T T O S E E N E X T

 Not really a lake, more a bay, separated from the ocean by a lone Rock Island.
 Around the island, you'll see the beautiful coral reef, full of a variety of species (Chris even saw a sea turtle here).
 This is also the place where you can find the giant clams.
 Just don't point them to the Palauan guides when you spot them.
-We did this and the guy killed it on the spot, crushing the shell and taking the mussel home.
-He told us the clams are the local delicacy.
-Maybe that's why so few of them are left.
-What a shame!
+We did this and the guy killed it on the spot, crushing the shell and taking the mussel home (the clams are the local delicacy).

 We know we were supposed to give you tips about snorkeling in Peleliu, but in fact, it will be just one tip - choose another place.